 Short-term therapy, also called “brief therapy” or “time-limited therapy”, can be very effective for certain issues.

 But how can you tell if short-term therapy is enough for you, or if you should commit to something longer?
-Try asking yourself the questions below.

 1. What are my objectives for therapy?

 If you only have one issue you want to exclusively focus on, a short-term therapy might be best.
-If you’d like to understand yourself, and how your past has informed your present day patterns, have several issues you’d like to approach, or just aren’t sure what you will discover?
+If you’d like to understand yourself, and how your past has informed your present day patterns?
+Or have several issues you’d like to approach, or just aren’t sure what you will discover?
 Long-term therapy might be called for.

 2. How sure am I about trying therapy?

 If you are really worried whether therapy is for you, trying a shorter term therapy might be helpful to give you an idea of the process.
 It’s better than not seeking any support at all.
-If after short-term therapy you still feel the need for support, you can then continue into something longer (or do another round of short-term therapy, also always an option).
+If after short-term therapy you still feel the need for support, you can then continue into something longer .(Or do another round of short-term therapy, also always an option).

 3. How much work do I want to do in-between sessions?

-Some forms of short-term therapy like cognitive behavioural therapy (CBT) have a homework component, and you have to be willing to commit to doing these assignments for the therapy to be effective.
-If you really want to just have your appointments and not have to do anything in-between, you might want to consider a longer approach.
+Some forms of short-term therapy like cognitive behavioural therapy (CBT) have a homework component.
+And you have to be willing to commit to doing these assignments for the therapy to be effective.
+If you really want to just have your appointments and not have to do anything in-between?
+You might want to consider a longer approach.